 - Young Eagles rally volunteering.

-- Reach flight training milestones, as outlined by EAA’s training timeline.
+- Reach designated flight training milestones, as outlined by EAA's training timeline

-The EAA chapter will play a critical role to ensure the Ray Aviation Scholarship recipient is staying on track to earn their pilot certificate.
-You can view Chapter Eligibility and Requirements here. ››
+The EAA Chapter will play a critical role to ensure the Ray Aviation Scholarship recipient is staying on track to earn their pilot certificate.
+View the Chapter Eligibility and Requirements ›